-While some of those concerns associated with domestic courts could be mitigated to some degree195, others cannot.
+While some of those concerns associated with domestic courts could be mitigated to some degree others cannot.
 The issue of perceived or real bias in domestic courts - if one does not want to subscribe to the view that these are also just an item in a cost and benefit analysis of an investor - are difficult to overcome as long as one wants to stick with the host state courts as the only appropriate forum.
-Allowing, for example, a claimant to name an 'associated judge', i.e. person he considers trustworthy196, would possibly raise many complicated constitutional questions.
+Allowing, for example, a claimant to name an 'associated judge', i.e. person he considers trustworthy one would possibly raise many complicated constitutional questions.
 Such a suggestion is unlikely to be implemented politically.
-Within the context of regional investment instruments it was, furthermore, suggested to entrust a domestic court of a non-disputing state party with the resolution of a dispute197.
-This would, however, require, inter alia, a comparable quality of the domestic legal
+Within the context of regional investment instruments it was, furthermore, suggested to entrust a domestic court of a non-disputing state party with the resolution of a dispute of the domestic legal